-Option Explanation Access This option determines whether users' access to the utility is to be recorded or not.
-Recorded Every time a user invokes the utility, a record will be written by Natural Security.
+Option Explanation Access Recorded This option determines whether users' access to the utility is to be recorded or not.
+Every time a user invokes the utility, a record will be written by Natural Security.
 You may review the use of the utilities by viewing these access records (see Logon Records in the section Administrator Services for further information).
-N Access to the u utility is not recorded.
-Privileged Groups appropriate utility profil for groups which are spe the search order.
-See the le to apply.
-It decified as Privi e order in which Natural Security searches for the letermines whether or not utility profiles defined leged Groups in a user security profile are part of a Utility Profile Applies? above. Υ User-library-specific and user-specific profiles of privileged groups are part of the search order.
+N A Access to the utility is not recorded.
+Privileged Groups With this option, you can influence the order in which Natural Security searches for the appropriate utility profile to apply.
+It determines whether or not utility profiles defined for groups which are specified as Privileged Groups in a user security profile are part of the search order.
+See the section Which Utility Profile Applies? above.
+Y User-library-specific and user-specific profiles of privileged groups are part of the search order.
 N Privileged groups have no influence on the search order.
 If the option GROUP Only (see below) is set to "Y", this option must be set to "N".
-GROUP Only With this option, you can influence the order in which Natural Security searches for the appropriate utility profile to apply: Υ current system prary-specific and user-specific profiles of the group (as determined by the value of the Natural variable GROUP) are part of the search order, but f any other group in which the user is contained N prary-specific and user-specific profiles of all groups h the user is contained are part of the search order.
+GROUP Only With this option, you can influence the order in which Natural Security searches for the appropriate utility profile to apply: Y curren system brary-specific and user-specific profiles of the t group (as determined by the value of the Natural variable GROUP) are part of the search order, but of any other group in which the user is contained t.
+N brary-specific and user-specific profiles of all groups ch the user is contained are part of the search order.
 See the section Which Utility Profile Applies? above for details.
 If this option is set to "Y", the option Privileged Groups (see above) must be set to "N".
 MAINUSER API This option is only available for the SYSMAIN utility.
-It controls the functions invoked via the application programming interface (API) Mainus and the system of the syste If you set this option to "Y", a separate entry named MAINUSER will be created on the Define Utility Defaults/Templates screen.
+It controls the use of SYSMAIN functions invoked via the application programming interface (API) MAINUSER.
+If you set this option to "Y", a separate entry named MAINUSER will be created on the Define Utility Defaults/Templates screen.
 With this, you can create a separate set of utility profiles to allow/disallow the use of SYSMAIN functions when invoked via the MAINUSER API.
 These profiles are independent of the "normal" SYSMAIN utility profiles which control the use SYSMAIN functions when invoked via the SYSMAIN command.
 The components of the MAINUSER utility profiles are the same as those of the SYSMAIN utility profiles.